-physical therapist, and/or football player had to immediately contact and inform the study coordinator (E.M.R.).
-The sport medicine physician (F.M.M.) would then perform a new clinical examination and ultrasonography, conducted between 2 and 5 d postinjury, the results of which were subsequently verified by the radiologist (F.I.).
-The additional primary outcome of this study was the summation of time to RTS (d), consisting of the time needed from the initial occurrence of the injury to full participation in football team training and availability for match selection.
+One of the primary outcomes of this study was re-injury occurrence registered during a 6-month period following the athlete's return to sport.
+If during this time a possible re-injury did occur, the physician, coach, physical therapist and/or football player had to immediately contact and inform the study coordinator (E.M.R.).
+The sport medicine physician (F.M.M.) would then perform a new clinical examination and ultrasonography, carried out between 2 to 5 days post-injury, the results of which were subsequently verified by the radiologist (F.I.).
+The additional primary outcome of this study was the summation of time to return to sport (days), consisting of the time needed from the initial occurrence of the injury to full participation in football team training and availability for match selection.

+Secondary outcome measures

-Secondary outcome measures.
-Secondary outcomes of this study were the effects of RA and RP on sprinting performance and horizontal mechanical properties (stronger determinant of field acceleration) at the time of returning to sport after hamstring strain injury.
-Because hip extensors and knee flexors play important roles in producing forward oriented ground reaction forces (26), we hypothesized that horizontal mechanical properties would permit an indirect evaluation of hamstring muscle function during high speed running actions.
+Secondary outcomes of this study were the effects of RA and RP on sprinting performance and horizontal mechanical properties (stronger determinant of field acceleration) at the time of returning to sport following hamstring strain injury.
+Since hip extensors and knee flexors play important roles in producing forward oriented ground reaction forces (26), we hypothesized that horizontal mechanical properties would permit an indirect evaluation of hamstring muscle function during high speed running actions.
 This evaluation would constitute a key parameter in football performance and injury perspectives (main injury mechanism).

-In conjunction with this purpose, a sprint running test was performed when player felt "secure" and pain free in the Askling H-test for RP group and when all criteria to RTS were achieved for the RA group.
-The sprint running test, which was performed within a maximum of 2 wk after returning to sport, was conducted on a different day from the Askling H-test or any other test performed during the functional phase.
+In conjunction with this purpose, a sprint running test was performed when player felt "secure" and pain free in the Askling H-test for RP group and when all criteria to return to sport (RTS) were achieved for the RA group.
+The sprint running test, which was performed within a maximum of 2 weeks after returning to sport, was carried out on a different day from the Askling H-test or any other test performed during the Functional Phase.

-Players were required to have not engaged in vigorous exercise within the previous 2 d before the sprint running test.
-A standardized warm-up, consisting of 5 min of lowpace (~10 km·h-1) running, 3 min of lower limb muscle stretching, 5 min of sprint-specific drills, and three progressive 6-s sprints separated by 2 min of passive rest, was performed before the test.
-Subjects were then allowed 5 min of free cooldown before performing two 50-m maximal sprints, from a standing start, performed on a natural grass field.
-These sprints were separated by 6 min of passive rest and supervised by two independent researchers.
-Players wore their usual football shoes and ran during similar times (i.e., same hour), environmental conditions of temperature (22.5°C ± 5.2°C for RA group vs 20.9°C ± 4.8°C for RP group), humidity $(30.4\% \pm 15.7\% \text{ for RA group vs } 30.4\% \pm 19.1\% \text{ for RP}$ group), and wind $(8.6 \pm 7.8 \text{ km·h}^{-1} \text{ for RA group vs } 6.5 \pm$ 7.4 km·h-1 for RP group) according to anemometer PCE-AM 82 (PCE Ibérica, Tobarra, Albacete, Spain).
+Players were required to have not engaged in vigorous exercise within the previous 2 days prior to the sprint running test.
+A standardized warm-up, consisting of 5 min of low-pace (~10 km/h) running, 3 min of lower limb muscle stretching, 5 min of sprint-specific drills and three progressive 6-s sprints separated by 2 min of passive rest, was performed before the test.
+Subjects were then allowed 5 min of free cool-down before performing two 50-m maximal sprints, from a standing start, performed on a natural grass field.
+These sprints were separated by 6 min of passive rest and supervised by 2 independent researchers.
+Players wore their usual football shoes and ran during similar times (i.e., same hour), environmental conditions of temperature ($22.5 \pm 5.2^{\circ}$ C for RA group vs. $20.9 \pm 4.8^{\circ}$ C for RP group), humidity ($30.4 \pm 15.7\%$ for RA group vs. $30.4 \pm 19.1\%$ for RP group) and wind (8.6 ± 7.8 km/h for RA group vs. 6.5 ± 7.4 km/h for RP group) according to anemometer PCE-AM 82 (PCE Ibérica, Tobarra, Albacete, Spain).